Benineza/Benineza/README.md

 ## Hi,  I'm Moise Benineza

-I'm a software engineering student passionate about building scalable web applications, APIs, and real-world digital solutions.
-I enjoy turning ideas into working products and continuously improving my skills through hands-on projects and learning.
+I am a Software Engineering student at Adventist University of Central Africa with a strong interest in web development and building modern digital solutions.
+I possess solid knowledge of software development principles, IT technical support and hands-on experience developing responsive web applications using HTML, CSS, JavaScript and React.
+I am passionate about creating efficient, user-friendly systems and continuously improving my technical skills through practical projects and real-world problem solving.

 ---